Apply as mature student

 Applicants for programmes Dk863 (BA Hons Communications in Creative Media) , Dk864 (BA Hons in Film & Television Practice) and/or Dk769 (BA in Media Arts & Technologies) must submit a 500-700 word statement as part of their documentation.
 This statement must address the following questions:

 - Why do you want to undertake this programme?

 - What kinds of contemporary creative work do you enjoy and why?

 - What creative activities have you been involved in over the last few years?

 Will there be an interview?

-Academic staff assessing applications for Veterinary Nursing and for Social Care may decide to interview shortlisted applicants.
-Interviews will also take place for Digital Humanities.
+Academic staff assessing applications for B.Sc. in Veterinary Nursing and for BA (Hons) in Social Care may decide to interview shortlisted applicants.
+Interviews will also take place for BA (Hons) in Digital Humanities.
 Shortlisting will apply based on documentation supplied by the applicant to the CAO.
 If you are to be called for interview, the academic staff involved will contact you directly.
 All queries regarding interviews should be directed to the relevant academic department and not to the Access Office.

 Qualifications from Outside Republic of Ireland